Existence of Antiparticles as an Indication of Finiteness of Nature: Problem statement

+which shows that if $F_p$ is treated as a ring then $f$ is a local isomorphism between $F_p$ and $Z$.
+When $p$ increases, the bigger and bigger part of $F_p$ becomes the same as $Z$.
+This important observation implies that {\it $Z$ can be treated as a special case of $F_p$ in the formal limit $p\to\infty$}.

+In the general case, division in $F_p$ is not the same as in standard mathematics.
+For example, 1/2 in $F_p$ equals $(p+1)/2$, i.e. a very large number if $p$ is large.
+However, this does not mean that mathematics modulo $p$ cannot describe physics.
+The matter is that spaces in quantum theory are projective.

-In view of these remarks, and by analogy with standard quantum theory it is natural to define the elementary particle in GFQT as follows.
-Let ${\cal A}$ be a Lie algebra over $F_p$ which is treated as a symmetry algebra, then the particle is elementary if the set of its states forms an irreducible representation (IR) of ${\cal A}$ in $F(p^n)$.
+By analogy with standard quantum theory, it is natural to define the elementary particle in GFQT as a system described by an IR of a Lie algebra over a Galois field.
 Representations of Lie algebras in spaces with nonzero characteristic are called modular representations.
 There exists a well developed theory of such representations.
-One of the well known results is the Zassenhaus theorem \cite{Zass} that any modular IR is finite dimensional.
+One of the known results is the Zassenhaus theorem \cite{Zass} that any modular IR is finite dimensional.